 Just as we need early warnings about hurricanes, tornadoes, and other bad weather, having early warnings of bad space weather helps keep damage to a minimum.

 That is why the GOES (short for Geostationary Operational Environmental Satellite) has a Solar X-ray Imager and other instruments to measure the space environment.
-A new generation of satellites called GOES-R will have even better space weather instruments.
+A new generation of satellites called the GOES-R series will have even better space weather instruments.
 These special telescopes can detect X-rays (which our eyes cannot).
 (See Picture 9 for a video.)
 Every minute they take a picture of the Sun using X-rays.
 They give space weather forecasters information that helps them to warn others of solar events that could harm satellites and systems on the ground.
-See GOES in Picture 10 and GOES-R in Picture 11.
+See illustrations of GOES in Picture 10 and a GOES-R series satellite in Picture 11.

-The main job of GOES and GOES-R is to watch what the weather is up to on Earth.
+The main job of GOES and the GOES-R series is to watch what the weather is up to on Earth.

 Another type of satellite that monitors space weather is the POES (short for Polar-orbiting OperationalEnvironmental Satellite).
 See Picture 12.
 The POES keep an eye on Earth's climate, but also monitor the energy entering Earth's atmosphere by charged particles from the Sun.
 Picture 7 is an example of what can be done with this POES data.